-2021 LEGISLATIVE PRINCIPLES AND POSITIONS FREDERICK COUNTY BOARD OF EDUCATION
+2023 LEGISLATIVE PRINCIPLES AND POSITIONS FREDERICK COUNTY BOARD OF EDUCATION

-The Frederick County Board of Education governs a growing and dynamic school system of nearly 44,000 students, more than 6,000 employees, and 68 schools.
+The Frederick County Board of Education governs a growing and dynamic school system of almost 46,000 students, more than 6,900 employees, and 69 school buildings.
 The Board is committed to the success, safety and well-being of our students and staff and to our role as a critical contributor to our County's growth and vitality.